 \section{Quench and drive pulses}

-As mentioned in the main text, in the quench-drive setup we adopted three different kind of pulses: a few-cycles quench, and two different kind of drives, either asymmetric or with a gaussian envelope profile [Fig. (\ref{pulses})].\\ The quench pulse is characterized by a very few cycles and its vector potential can be written as
+As mentioned in the main text, in the quench-drive setup we adopted three different kinds of pulses: a few-cycles quench, and two different kind of drives, either asymmetric or with a Gaussian envelope profile [Fig. (\ref{pulses})], all of them polarized in $x$ direction (due to the symmetry of the superconductor order parameter, this assumption can be made without loss of generality).\\ The quench pulse is characterized by a very few cycles and its vector potential can be written as

-with $\tau_q^2 = 0.01$ ps$^2$ and the quench central frequency $\omega_q = 4.77$ THz.\\ The asymmetric driving pulse is defined by the expression
+with $\tau_q = 0.1$ ps and the quench central frequency $\omega_q = 4.77$ THz.\\ The asymmetric driving pulse is defined by the expression

-with $\tau_d^2 = 2$ ps and the driving central frequency $\omega_d = 4.3$ THz.
-This shape allows to the driving to reach the maximum intensity after $\approx$ 1 ps, and then to slowly decay in $\approx$ 5 ps.
-Therefore, the initial part of the drive acts as an effective quench on the superconductors, while the rest of it drives the condensate and its collective modes. \\ Similarly to the quench pulse, the time-symmetric drive with gaussian envelope is
+with $\tau_d = 2$ ps and the driving central frequency $\omega_d = 4.3$ THz.
+The driving pulse reaches its maximum intensity after $\approx$ 1 ps, and then slowly decays within $\approx$ 5 ps.
+Therefore, the initial part of the drive acts as an effective quench on the superconductor, while the its decay drives the condensate and its collective modes. \\ Similar to the quench pulse, the time-symmetric drive with Gaussian envelope is